KGB33/blog.kgb33.dev/content/posts/Wireguard.md

 and cannot be reused.

-The following commands will create the three key files a point will need to connect to the site; A private key, a public key, and a pre-shared key.
+The following commands will create the three key files a point will need to connect to the site: a private key, a public key, and a pre-shared key.

 ```
 $ wg genkey | (umask 0077 && tee wg-point-private.key) | wg pubkey > wg-point-public.key